Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 The **Interstellar - Wallet Phase 1** W3F Grant Proposal focuses on two of the core components of the Interstellar solution:

-- A Substrate Off-Chain Worker OCW Garbled Circuit Factory GCF to manage an external garbled circuit generator service (designed to be used by substrate developers regardless of Interstellar solution)
+- A Substrate Off-Chain Worker OCW Garbled Circuit Factory GCF to manage an external garbled circuit generator service (designed to be used by Substrate developers regardless of the Interstellar solution)
-- An implementation of the Transaction Validation protocol in Substrate pallets to demonstrate the usage of GCF whithin a Substrate framework and with a mobile  Garbled Circuit evaluator client.
+- An implementation of the Trusted Transaction Validation protocol in Substrate pallets to demonstrate the usage of GCF within a Substrate framework and with a mobile  Garbled Circuit evaluator client

-Following are other use cases of Garbled Circuit Factory:
+Following are other use cases of the Garbled Circuit Factory:

-- Every schemes  based on Garbled Circuit generator and evaluator
+- Every schemes  based on Garbled Circuit generators and evaluators
-- Multi Party Computation MPC protocol (when oblivious transfer OT will be managed in pallets)
+- Multi Party Computation MPC protocol (when Oblivious Transfer OT will be managed in pallets)
-- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction session - work in progress)
+- Proof of history of legitimate computation with reusable Garbled Circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction sessions - work in progress)
-- Post Quantum encryption and signature scheme implementation (NIST candidate examples)
+- Post Quantum encryption and signature scheme implementations (NIST candidate examples)

 ### Project Details